Mibei-Collins/alx-system_engineering-devops/README.md

 # alx-system_engineering-devops
-This is a shell permissions repositor
+This is a shell permissions repository

+This readme is not empty